Yumegaoka Station

 Yumegaoka Station (ゆめが丘駅, Yumegaoka-eki) is a passenger railway station located in Izumi-ku, Yokohama, Japan, operated by the private railway operator Sagami Railway (Sotetsu).

 Lines

-Yumegaoka Station is served by the Sagami Railway Izumino Line, and lies 9.3 kilometers from the starting point of the line at Futamatagawa Station.
+Yumegaoka Station is served by the Sagami Railway Izumino Line, and lies 9.3 kilometers from the starting point of the line at Futamata-gawa Station.

 Station layout

 The station consists of a single island platform serving two tracks.
 The station is elevated and is built on top of a road using a Nielsen Lohse Bridge design.